 However, they aren’t perfect.
 As long as your users have usernames and passwords, they’re at risk.

 The simplest and most effective way to prevent credential stuffing attacks is to use passwordless login methods, or methods that remove static credentials from the equation.
 Without relying on usernames and passwords, your company isn’t at risk of a data breach revealing user credentials, or bots using credential stuffing to access user accounts.

-Using passwordless multi-factor authentication (MFA) is a great way to go beyond password use when authenticating users.
+Using passwordless multi-factor authentication (MFA) is a great way to go beyond outdated password use and prevent credential stuffing when authenticating users.
 However, not all MFA solutions are created equal.

 What to look for in multi-factor authentication solutions

 When looking for passwordless multi-factor authentication solutions, it’s important to look at key features in order to make an informed and smart decision for your business.

 Look for a cloud-based solution that doesn’t require the installation of hardware or software or require a server.
 This means less money and time wasted on setup and more resources to use elsewhere.
 Make sure the solution is able to integrate into your organization’s systems and easy for all employees to utilize.
 Time is a valuable asset to any organization, so make sure the system is fast and always has a backup if anything goes wrong.

 A reliable security system should offer an interface for your organization to maintain a visual of all security solutions, issues, or other important information to your organization.